Mattianna/mattianna.github.io/_jewelry/Black_Copper_Multistrand_Necklace.md

 {% include gallery %}

-Made with copper beads bought bought in China, mixed in with black seed beads, and framed by recycled cream-colored slotted ovals this simple necklace warm and inviting.
+This elegant necklace is made of a simple combination of copper beads bought in China with black seed beads.
+The rich density of the many dark strands is set off by recycled cream-colored slotted ovals that result in an exciting composition of forms.